NouranAbdelaziz/KLayout_Support_for_Sky130A/LVS/README.md

 Where input is the layout in gds format, schematic is the layout in cdl, spice, or cir format, and target_netlist is the target extraction file and -r argument should be the LVS script

 **Notes:**
-* Only NMOS and PMOS devices are supported in this LVS script
+* Only NMOS, PMOS and ndiode devices are supported in this LVS script
 * Currently working on supporting short resistors
 * If a spice file was provided, then there is no need to simplify the netlist using the function "netlist.simplify".
 * If a spice file was provided, all transistor devices must begin with an "M" not an "X".
 This can be done using [this](https://github.com/NouranAbdelaziz/KLayout_Support_for_Sky130A/blob/main/LVS/update_spice.py) simple python script.